VS

 Coal Miner's Daughter win rate: 38.6%

-Currently, At Folsom Prison holds the top spot as the #1 contender in the Greatest Country Albums of All Time league.
-You can see how other albums stack up by checking out the GOAT List.
+Johnny Cash's At Folsom Prison holds the crown in the Greatest Country Albums league right now.
+You can check out how it stacks up against others on the GOAT List.